Scalaron-Higgs inflation: Effective single-field reduction

 Therefore, the analysis of the $\xi\ll1$ case (with $\lambda$ fixed at $10^{-1}$) provides an important extension of the results obtained in \cite{He2018} for $\xi\gg1$, as it relaxes the situation with the strong non-minimal coupling present in Higgs inflation.
 Moreover, this is in contradiction to the statement made in \cite{Wang2017} that the observed primordial perturbations cannot be produced for $\xi\varphi^2\ll M^2_{\mathrm{P}}$ and $\xi\lesssim1$.
-It also shows that the expectation about the generation of isocurvature effects for $\xi\ll1$, expressed in \cite{He2018}, are not realized.
-This is because even for $\xi\ll1$, the attractor predictions \eqref{ObsStar} for the inflationary observables remain the same as for $\xi\gg1$ without any significant growth of the isocurvature mode.